-During the initial season of hurricane relief, a few significant events took place: 1) the staff of Elan continued to work towards the status of official "non-profit organization", achieving this goal in June 2009; 2) the Spirit of Praise Assembly of God church, unable to continue after the hurricane, donated its property on Marais St. to Elan.
-Prior to its function as a church, the building on Marais was a warehouse and became so again after being gutted out post-flood.
-Excited about the possibilities for the community surrounding our new property, the staff of Elan carefully considered and diligently prayed about the future function of the property, finally settling on the use of the land for a neighborhood garden and the building as a hub for community gatherings and functions.
+During the initial season of hurricane relief, property on Marais St. was gifted to Elan.
+In it's early years, the building on Marais was a warehouse and became so again after being gutted out post-flood.
+Excited about the possibilities for the community surrounding our new property, the staff of Elan carefully considered and diligently prayed about the future function of the property, finally settling on the use of the land for a neighborhood garden and the building as a home for Elan Ministries.
 A second branch, Garden on Marais, was established in 2010 and is now flourishing with produce and flowers.
 In addition, the Garden launched its 4-H Kids Club in 2015, dedicated to educating our young folks in urban farming practices, proper nutrition habits, and creation care.

 The most recent, exciting endeavor we are undertaking is that of renovating the warehouse building on Marais.
-This building is slated to be a gathering space for folks in the community as well as the Headquarters of Elan Ministries (The Hem).
+This building is slated to be a gathering space for folks in the community as well as the Home of Elan Ministries (The HEM).
 Once completed, the building will include a theater for the performing arts, capacity for lodging, and a commissary kitchen.
-We will post updates as the project continues to take shape and fundraising begins.
+We will post updates as the project continues to take shape.